kayvan61/Cuda-Short/README.md

 # Adjacency Matrix File Format

-The program assumes adjacency matricies will be in the format
+The program assumes adjacency matricies will be in the format where `n` is the number of nodes, and `s` is the source node.

 ```
 n